omeka/classic-enduser/docs/Admin/Settings/Security_Settings.md

 You may choose whether to filter HTML elements and attributes utilized as you fill in forms and metadata fields on your Omeka site.

-By default, all HTML elements and attributes are allowed in Omeka when the box **Enable HTML Filtering** is unchecked.
+By default, all HTML elements and attributes are allowed in Omeka Classic when the box **Enable HTML Filtering** is unchecked.

 If you would like to limit the use of html, place a check in that box.
 When you enable HTML filtering, only elements listed in the Allowed HTML Elements and the Allowed HTML Attributes fields will function on your site.